How to get more clients for your cleaning business

 - Workers’ compensation insurance: As soon as your cleaning business hires its first employee, most states will require you to purchase workers’ comp insurance, which pays for injured employees’ medical bills and reimburses them for lost wages.

 - Commercial auto insurance: Your personal auto insurance may not cover damages if you have an accident when driving for business purposes.
-Commercial auto insurance protects vehicles titled to businesses, while hired and non-owned auto insurance covers accidents that employees have when driving their own cars for work.
+Commercial auto insurance protects vehicles titled to businesses, while hired and non-owned auto insurance (HNOA) covers accidents that employees have when driving their own cars for work.

 Compare cleaning business insurance quotes from trusted carriers with Insureon